Is your culture survey telling you what’s really going on below the surface?

 These insights are mine derived from years of experience, but I also recommend The Corporate Culture Survival by Edgar Schein (1999).
 Some of the theories advanced in this book set me off on the path of not relying on culture surveys.

-Reach out if you want to go beyond a survey approach and implement more effective methods for assessing culture, leadership and team effectiveness.
+If you would like to discuss your people strategy, or how to go beyond a survey approach and implement more effective methods for assessing culture, leadership, reach out for a discussion.

 Previous